BitlyTwiser/Stalker2Mods/README.md

 As the title says, create teh ~mods folder if it does not exist wihtin the dir: `S.T.A.L.K.E.R.
 2 Heart of Chornobyl\Stalker2\Content\Paks\~mods`
 Insert the newly curated pak files there.
 After restarting the game, hopefully everything works.

-# Notes:
-Most of all the important data is stored in the pak file `pakchunk0-Windows.pak`.
-This is obvious since its the largest pak file.
-Feel free to extract others if this is not what you are looking for.